mattparrilla/presentations/source/complexity-iceberg.md

     const z = x.sort();
     console.log(x); // [1, 1, 2, 3]

+Some array methods can cause unexpected side effects if you don't know that they modify in place.

->> It doesn't matter that we're creating a new reference, these array methods operate on the array in place!
+>> It doesn't matter that we're creating a new reference, these array methods modify the original array in place.
+>> The new reference just points to the reference, which has new values.
 >> And it doesn't matter that we're using the `const` keyword.
 Const doesn't make the reference immutable, const will only throw if we try and reassign the reference.

-## Array Methods
+---

 | Mutator Methods | Pure Methods |
 | --- | ---|